Donny-bla/segmentation-upsampler/paper.md

   - Python

 authors:
-  - name: Adrian M. Price-Whelan
-    orcid: 0000-0000-0000-0000
-    equal-contrib: true
-    affiliation: "1, 2" # (Multiple affiliations must be quoted)
-  - name: Author Without ORCID
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
-    affiliation: 2
-  - name: Author with no affiliation
+  - name: xxx
-    corresponding: true # (This is how to denote the corresponding author)
-    affiliation: 3
-  - given-names: Ludwig
-    dropping-particle: van
-    surname: Beethoven
-    affiliation: 3
+    affiliation: 1
 affiliations:
  - name: -
    index: 1
-date: 13 August 2017
+date: 13 July 2024
 bibliography: paper.bib

-# Optional fields if submitting to a AAS journal too, see this blog post:
+///# Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing
 aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
-aas-journal: Astrophysical Journal <- The name of the AAS journal.
+aas-journal: Astrophysical Journal <- The name of the AAS journal. ///
 ---

 # Summary